Preliminary evidence for a virial shock around the Coma galaxy cluster: Summary and discussion

 Finally, consider the contribution of cluster virial shocks to the extragalactic \gama-ray and radio backgrounds.
-These components were computed analytically\cite{LoebWaxman00, TotaniKitayama00, KeshetEtAl03}, and calibrated numerically using cosmological simulations\cite{KeshetEtAl03, Miniati02, KeshetEtAl04}.
-While the main model parameters $\xi_e\dot{m}$ and $\xi_B$ are likely to fluctuate within clusters and vary among different clusters, it is instructive to adopt the values inferred in Coma as typical.
-An accretion rate $\dot{m}\simeq 1$ is intermediate between the analytic model\cite{WaxmanLoeb00} and the low redshift result of numerical simulations\cite{KeshetEtAl03}.
-Normalizing all clusters by this value, we obtain a diffuse \gama-ray component $E^2 dJ/dE\simeq 0.3(\xi_e\dot{m}/5\%)\keV\se^{-1}\cm^{-2}\sr^{-1}$, dominating the extragalactic background\cite{KeshetEtAl04_EGRB}.
-In the radio, the revised parametrization yields a $\nu I_\nu \sim 3\times 10^{-11}(\xi_e\dot{m}/5\%) (\xi_B/1\%)\erg\se^{-1}\cm^{-2}\sr^{-1}$ synchrotron signal, dominating the extragalactic low frequency radio background \cite{KeshetEtAl04}.
-It is observable through $\delta T_l\simeq 1 (\nu/\mbox{GHz})^{-3}\K$ fluctuations at multipoles $400\lesssim l \lesssim 2000$ with present interferometers such as LOFAR and EVLA.
+These components were computed analytically \citep{LoebWaxman00, TotaniKitayama00, KeshetEtAl03}, and calibrated numerically using cosmological simulations \citep{KeshetEtAl03, Miniati02, KeshetEtAl04}.
+While the main model parameters $\xi_e\mdot$ and $\xi_B$ are likely to fluctuate within clusters and vary among different clusters, it is instructive to adopt the values inferred in Coma as typical.
+This gives a diffuse \gama-ray component $\Eph^2 dJ/d\Eph\simeq 0.1(\xi_{e,1}\mdot)\keV\se^{-1}\cm^{-2}\sr^{-1}$, significantly contributing to the extragalactic background \citep{KeshetEtAl04_EGRB}.
+In the radio, the revised parametrization yields a $\nu I_\nu \sim 10^{-11}(\xi_{e,1}\mdot) (\xi_B/1\%)\erg\se^{-1}\cm^{-2}\sr^{-1}$ synchrotron signal, dominating the extragalactic low frequency radio background \citep{KeshetEtAl04, KeshetEtAl04_SKA}.
+It should be observable through $\delta T_l\simeq 1 (\nu/\mbox{GHz})^{-3}\K$ fluctuations at multipoles $400\lesssim l \lesssim 2000$ with present interferometers such as LOFAR and EVLA.

-\acknowledgements We thank Ido Reiss and Boaz Katz for useful discussions.
-The research of UK has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement n\textordmasculine ~PCIG09-GA-2011-293975.
+\acknowledgements We thank I. Reiss, I. Gurwich, B. Katz, M. Pohl, M. Ostrowski, F. Zandanel, R. Mukherjee, and L. Rudnick for useful discussions.
+The research of UK has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement n\textordmasculine ~PCIG09-GA-2011-293975 and from the IAEC-UPBC joint research foundation (grant No. 257), and was supported by the \ApJMark{Israel Science Foundation (grant No. 1769/15)} and by the GIF (grant I-1362-303.7/2016).

 \onecolumngrid

 \if \MakeDouble 1 \myonecolumn \fi